rynnan/tg-to-masto/README.md

 # tg-to-masto
-A bot that copies Telegram channel posts (and optionally comments from the linked discussion group) to Mastodon.
+A userbot that copies Telegram channel posts (and optionally comments from the linked discussion group) to Mastodon.
 Supports independent control over new post mirroring and historical backlog drip.
-Please be aware of possible TOS issues.

 This started as a personal tool.
 To speed up implementation, portions were generated with assistance from Claude AI.
+The bot runs with full user access (userbot).
+I plan to revisit that concept in the next release.

+Please be aware of possible TOS issues.

 Enjoy.